OdysseasKr/Crypto-Project1/README.md

-# Implementations and practises in basic cryptographic algorithms.
+# Implementations and exercises in basic cryptographic algorithms.

 **Ex2** - Implementation of the RC4 algorithm.